12 Foods High in Choline

 Bottom Line

 As a key nutrient that is involved in many physiological processes, Choline plays a vital role in brain health, nervous system functioning, and overall health, The best source of this essential nutrient is dietary Choline.
 Foods high in Choline include beef liver, chicken liver, salmon, and eggs.
-However, a variety of other animal- and plant-based foods contain Choline, such as chicken breasts, soybeans, milk, shiitake mushrooms, and broccoli.
+However, a variety of other animal- and plant-based foods contribute some Choline, such as chicken breasts, soybeans, milk, shiitake mushrooms, and broccoli.
 Most Americans don’t get enough Choline through the food they eat.
 And pregnant and breastfeeding women, among other groups of people, face an increased risk of not meeting the recommended amounts through their diet alone.

 Continue to check back on the Nature Made blog for the latest science-backed articles to help you take ownership of your health.